Skip to content

 • Blend.
 In a blender, blend milk, eggs, butter, sugar, vanilla, salt, flour, and lemon zest and juice until batter is smooth.
 Chill at least 30 minutes, or overnight.

 • Cook.
 Coat an 8-inch nonstick skillet with cooking spray or melted butter.
 Pour 1/4 cup batter into the pan and cook over medium-low heat.
 Turn pan immediately from side to side to form an even circle.
-Cook until lightly browned.
+Cook the thin layer until lightly browned.
 Remove from heat and stack on a plate.

 • Serve.
 Top with lemon juice and sugar or spread lemon curd and whipped cream down the center before folding the lemon crepes.